 Companies must complete and return the ‘Biennial Integrator Re-certification Assessment Form’ to the auditor before the end of the two-year certification period.
 This includes the cost for re-certification.

 Re-certification requires the certified robot integrator to complete a new self-assessment.
 This enables the auditor to establish whether there have been any major changes since the previous certification audit.

 Should the re-certification period elapse without satisfying the payment terms of assessment form requirement, the applicant company will be treated as a new integrator and will again need to meet the cost of a first audit.
 No registration fee will apply if previously paid.

 Once certified under the RIA / BARA Robot Integrators’ Certification Scheme (“UK Scheme”), companies will be authorised to display the official RIA / BARA certified robot integrator logo on their business stationery and company website for the two-year certification period.

-Use of the logo, which is available through the UK Scheme administrator, remains the dual copyright of the Robotic Industries Association (RIA) and the British Automation and Robot Association (BARA).
+Use of the UK Scheme logo remains the dual copyright of the Robotic Industries Association (RIA) and the British Automation and Robot Association (BARA).